The list built-in type is a monad with element-wise function application

 #>

-# The bind operator is a "flat-map".
+# The bind operator is a "flat map" that combines output lists.

 list(1, 2) %>-% \(x) list(x * 2, x / 2)